openframeworks/ofSite/documentation/gl/ofTexture.markdown

 xPts Horizontal position in a normalized percentage (0 - 1). yPts Vertical position in a normalized percentage (0 - 1).

-Returns: Texture coordinate or ofPoint::zero() if texture is not allocated.
+Returns: Texture coordinate or zero if texture is not allocated.